-According to state law, an operating agreement may not vary a limited liability company’s capacity to sue and be sued in its name.
-Moreover, an operating agreement will not alter any requirement mandatorily specified by the law.
+According to State law, an operating agreement may not vary a limited liability company’s capacity to sue and be sued in its name.
+Moreover, an operating agreement cannot alter any requirement mandatorily specified by the law.

 An Employment Identification Number [EIN] is a nine-digit number used as an ID for taxation purposes.
 It is allotted by the Internal Revenue Service (IRS).
 All LLCs with more than one member and employing other people need to have an EIN.
 An EIN is also necessary to open a business bank account.
-Moreover, you get to decide the taxation structure of your LLC when you apply for EIN.
+Moreover, you get to decide your LLC’s taxation structure when applying for EIN.
 So how do you get one?

-You can obtain one by applying online or by mailing or faxing your application.
-To apply online, you need your Social Security Number (SSN) or TIN.
-If you don’t have either, you will have to mail or fax your application.
+You can obtain one online or by mailing or faxing your application.
+You need your Social Security Number (SSN) or TIN to apply online.
+You will have to mail or fax your application if you don’t have either.

 Federal Tax Liability

 Depending on the taxation structure adopted by the members, an LLC will be treated differently for taxation purposes.